Your Section 21 notice needs checking: Form 6A or equivalent information was used

 - If this issue overlaps with legacy Section 21 notice rules, check Section 21 transition rules to compare the legal tests.

-- For a fuller breakdown of legacy Section 21 notice rules, use all Section 21 condition guides for the underlying rule set.
+- For a fuller breakdown of legacy Section 21 notice rules, use Section 21 replacement guide for the underlying rule set.

 - If you need the route-specific rules on legacy Section 21 notice rules, start with tenant rights guide so you can check the dates and documents against your own case.